-Abstract-Effectively reducing a redundant 2D pose sequence from a weak pose detector to create a representative 3D pose is still an unresolved challenge.
-To address this, the proposed method introduces an efficient system incorporating the attention mechanism.
-Inside the system, two main networks are deployed: the first is the 2D pose detector, and the second is the 3D pose estimator.
-Additionally, the 2D pose estimator utilizes an attention module to achieve precise 2D joint detection.
-To enhance the accuracy of the 2D pose, a new attention module is implemented after each block.
-Concerning the 3D pose network, it also improves the Transformer-based architecture through the advanced attention mechanism.
-Specifically, a new Transformer Encoder, applies spatial and temporal attention, is to capture long-range dependencies in 2D pose sequences.
-The proposed architecture has demonstrated state-of-theart performance on two benchmark 3D human pose estimation datasets, Human3.6M and MPI-INF-3DHP.
-Notably, this research enhances performance by 0.9% and 0.3%, respectively, when compared to the closest counterpart, PoseFormer.
-In terms of 2D pose, the proposed system also beats current methods on the COCO 2017 Microsoft Dataset.
+Abstract- Addressing the challenge of effectively reducing a redundant 2D pose sequence from a weak pose detector to create a representative 3D pose remains unresolved.
+To tackle this, the proposed method integrates an efficient system that incorporates the attention mechanism.
+This system deploys two main networks: a 2D pose detector and a 3D pose estimator.
+The 2D pose detector is enhanced with an attention module for precise joint detection, and a new attention module is implemented after 2 last blocks to improve accuracy.
+The 3D pose network also leverages a Transformer-based architecture with advanced attention mechanisms, including a new Transformer Encoder that applies spatial and temporal attention to capture longrange dependencies in 2D pose sequences.
+This proposed architecture has demonstrated good comparison performance on two benchmark datasets for 3D human pose estimation-Human3.6M and MPI-INF-3DHP-improving performance by 0.9% and 0.3% respectively over its closest counterpart, PoseFormer.
+Additionally, in terms of 2D pose estimation, the system surpasses existing methods on the COCO 2017 Microsoft Dataset.
+Link demo: demo vision

-Index Terms-3D modeling, Pose estimation, Deep learning, Video surveillance.
+Index Terms- 3D modeling, Pose estimation, Deep learning, Video surveillance.